 Hired as an Employee: 5/27/2013

 “In addition to the valuable real-world experience I was given as an intern with JES Holdings, the company was willing to work with my college course load during the school year.
 Upon graduation, I was offered a full-time position as a Graphic Designer.
 I considered myself fortunate to advance in an industry that is constantly changing and growing.
 JES Holdings supports my work and challenges me with a diverse portfolio of projects across all six companies.
-I currently hold the position of Creative Marketing Manager and have been an integral part of establishing inventive policies and procedures that help our department deliver projects more efficiently.”
+I am currently the Director of Marketing and have been an integral part of establishing inventive policies and procedures that help our department deliver projects more efficiently.”

 Started as an Intern: 5/28/2013